Opening

 About 300 artists, musicians, writers, actors, acrobats, community-arts organisers and community groups gathered at Stormont- the seat of Northern Ireland's devolved government- to protest against cuts to the arts budget.

 This was a colourful and spectacular rally, framed by delegates of all political parties and in front of the building where political power resides.
-The demonstration was staged ahead of a session with the Arts Minister Carál Ní Chuilín, answering questions from MLA's the same day.

 How much this collective protest by the creative powerful will impact on the political powerholders has yet to be seen.
 The symbolic act in front of Parliament building is part of an ongoing campaign of lobbying and advocacy for increased investment in the arts.